 - 1.3.2.
-If for any reason a player is forced to perform an action that they is unable to perform, they does not perform any action.
-Similarly, if a player is forced to perform multiple actions and they is only able to perform a part of them, they performs the actions as much as they is able to. - 1.3.2.1.
+If for any reason a player is forced to perform an action that he or she is unable to perform, he or she does not perform any action.
+Similarly, if a player is forced to perform multiple actions and he or she is only able to perform a part of them, he or she performs the actions as much as he or she is able to. - 1.3.2.1.
 If something is forced into a state that it is already in, it does not become said state again, and that action is not performed. - 1.3.2.2.
 If, for any reason, an action is forced to be performed zero (0) or a negative number of times, no action is performed.
 No opposite action will take place even if it has to be performed a negative number of times. - 1.3.3.
 If an effect from a card attempts to do something, and, at the same time, an effect from a card stops the action from taking place, the effect that stops the action takes precedence. - 1.3.4.
 If, for any reason, more than one player is required to make a decision at the same time, the turn player makes the choice first.
-The non-turn player will make their choice after knowing the decision made by the turn player. - 1.3.5.
-If, for any reason, a player is forced to choose a number, they must choose zero or a positive integer, unless otherwise specified.
-They cannot choose any fractions or negative numbers.
+The non-turn player will make his or her choice after knowing the decision made by the turn player. - 1.3.5.
+If, for any reason, a player is forced to choose a number, he or she must choose zero or a positive integer, unless otherwise specified.
+He or she cannot choose any fractions or negative numbers.

 Section 2.
-Card Information

-Character card
+Characteristics of a card

-Event card
+Character card Event card